gagres/test_python_postgres/README.md

 ./config.sh
 ```

-To initialize the containers, use
+## Container initialization

 1. **Postgres Container:** `docker run --name pos-server -d postgres-image`

     1. If you want to enter in postgres cli, before start postgres container run `docker run --rm -it --link pos-server:server postgres psql -h server -U admin -d admin`

     2. Put the password (default: **admin**)

 2. **Python Container:** `docker run --rm -it python-image`

     1. This will just read an excel file, compare with values saved on postgre database initialized before and add the new ones that aren't there yet.